Arts and Design Courses

 CREDITS: 3 US credits / 45 contact hours

+3 semester credits.
 This course is designed to take full advantage of the student’s unique experiences living and studying in the city of Florence.
 With on-site inspiration channeled into artistic creativity, students will draw on location at sites of historical significance and visual interest, ranging from architectural masterpieces, landscape vistas, and medieval streets to formal gardens, street markets, and Renaissance fountains.
-Slide lectures will document the rich history of how Florence and its environs have attracted and inspired visiting artists over the centuries.
+Course topics will document the rich history of how Florence and its environs have attracted and inspired visiting artists over the centuries.
 Students will develop individual sketchbooks with the aim of building up source material for future projects.
+The classroom approach of this course is based on experiencing the city of Florence as the academic space for learning and engagement.
+Classes are not held in a traditional, frontal-style setting; each lesson is carefully mapped for curricular content and featured locations: lectures, observations, exercises, analysis, and reflections on presented topics are held in relevant sites that are accounted for in the academic planning, syllabus, and related course material.
+Coursework and submissions will be regularly assessed on the MyFUA platform through daily assignments in addition to exams, papers, and projects.
+Learning through the on-site classroom approach fosters a deeper understanding of the cultural environment of Florence and how it is related to the subject of study represented by the course, and allows the overall experience to contribute to the students’ academic and personal enrichment.

 COURSE: FAAEGE345